 Surcharges aren’t the only hidden cost in New York tickets.
 The state also imposes a Driver Responsibility Assessment (DRA) when drivers commit an offense or offenses worth six points or more.
 The DRA is an annual fine that a driver must pay each year for three years after reaching six points.
 The cost is $100 plus an additional $25 for each point over six.
 As mentioned above, drivers who refuse to pay a DRA (or any fine from New York) will see their driving privileges in New York suspended.

 The DRA for the above-mentioned tickets, which are worth a combined total of nine points (six for speeding and three for ignoring a stop sign) would cost $525, bringing the total amount a drive could pay to $1,161.

 Must a Driver Return to NY to Fight a Ticket?

 Likely not!
 A person–even one licensed outside New York–who hire a qualified NY traffic ticket attorney will most likely not have to return to New York to appear in court.
 New York allows an attorney to represent a driver in traffic court in most cases and make plea deals on his/her behalf.
 This can be huge logistical relief regardless of which state one lives in, eliminating the need to take time off from work or find a care situation for dependents–not to mention not having to pay for airfare.

 Why Should Mississippi Drivers Hire an NY Traffic Ticket Attorney?

-If you recently received an out-of-state traffic ticket, contact The Rosenblum Law Firm right away.
+If you recently received an out-of-state traffic ticket, contact Rosenblum Law right away.
 Our team of experienced NY traffic ticket attorneys will be able to help you avoid the most serious consequences.
 Contact us today at 888-883-5529.